-The correlation coefficient between each pair of observers, by direction, is show in Table 4.2.
-Except for observer GB, Correlations for upstream moving fish were all greater than 0.95, while the correlation coefficients for downstream moving fish ranged from -0.25 to 0.87.
+The correlation coefficient between each pair of observers, by direction, is show shown in Table 4.2.
+Except for observer GB, Ccorrelations for upstream moving fish were all greater than 0.95, while the correlation coefficients for downstream moving fish ranged from -0.25 to 0.87.
 Several of the weakest correlations did correspond with lower numbers of observed fish.